nclsgd/cmdstash/README.md

 # _cmdstash_

 **_the command stash_**
-a POSIX shell & sed micro-library to create handy shell script command wrappers
+a portable and embeddable shell script micro-framework to create handy command wrappers

 ---